Vulcan (Star Trek): Diet

 Vulcans are vegetarians by choice and were omnivores in ages past.
 It is a Vulcan custom for guests in the home to prepare meals for their hosts.

 Vulcans are said to not drink alcohol, though they are often depicted as doing so.

 In an episode of Star Trek: Deep Space Nine, Quark alludes to Vulcans becoming inebriated by ingesting chocolate.
+This is confirmed in the novelisation of Star Trek IV: The Voyage Home.
+Kirk buys some candy to get change for the bus.
+When he gives one to Spock, Spock asks if it contains sucrose.
+When Kirk asks why, Spock tells him that sucrose has the same effect on Vulcans as alcohol has on humans.

-An episode of Star Trek: Voyager mentions that Vulcan coffee is poisonous to humans.
+The first draft of an episode of Star Trek: Voyager mentions that Vulcan coffee is poisonous to humans.

 Mating drive

 Every seven years, Vulcan males and females experience an overpowering hormone imbalance known as pon farr.
 Once triggered, a Vulcan must have sexual intercourse with someone or the chemical imbalance may cause insanity, loss of self-control, and death.

 Despite popular opinion, TOS writer and story editor, D. C. Fontana, insists that pon farr is not the only time that Vulcans feel sexual desire or engage in sexual activity:

 Vulcans mate normally any time they want to.
 However, every seven years you do the ritual, the ceremony, the whole thing.
 The biological urge.
 You must, but any other time is any other emotion—humanoid emotion—when you're in love.
 When you want to, you know when the urge is there, you do it.
 This every-seven-years business was taken too literally by too many people who don't stop and understand.
 We didn't mean it only every seven years.
 I mean, every seven years would be a little bad, and it would not explain the Vulcans of many different ages that are not seven years apart.

 If a mate is not available, there are other ways to relieve the effects of the pon farr, including meditation, violence, "shock", and simulation.